-The study area for Study 9.9 encompasses the mainstem Susitna River from the Oshetna River confluence at RM 233.5 downstream to the upper extent of tidal influence at approximately RM 28.
-As described above, the mainstem study area is further divided according to geomorphic/hydrologic river segments; the Upper River, Middle River, and Lower River (see Figure 7.5-1).
-The study area also encompasses tributaries in the Upper River (98.0 to 184.0) and Middle River segments (RM 184.0 to RM 233.5).
+The study area encompasses the mainstem Susitna River from the Oshetna River confluence at approximately RM 233 downstream to the upper extent of tidal influence at approximately RM 28.
+As described above, the mainstem study area is further divided according to geomorphic/hydrologic river segments; the Upper River, Middle River, and Lower River (see Figure 9.5-1).
+The study area also encompasses tributaries in the Upper River (RM 180 to 233) and Middle River segments (RM 98 to 18).
 The study area for tributaries is described as follows.
+Note that the study area for selected tributaries in the Upper River has been modified in accordance with the Characterization and Mapping of Aquatic Habitats Technical Memorandum that was reviewed by the agencies and filed with FERC on June 30, 2013.

-- The study area for Upper River tributaries extends up to 3,000 feet elevation, unless a permanent impassable barrier exists between 2,200 and 3,000 feet elevation.
-If a barrier exists within this range surveys will stop at the barrier. - The study area for Middle River tributaries extends from the confluence with the mainstem up to the upper limit of hydrologic influence.
+- Upper River: For selected streams in watersheds known to support Chinook salmon, the habitat mapping study area extends up to 3,000 feet elevation, unless a permanent impassable barrier exists between 2,200 and 3,000 feet elevation.
+If a barrier exists within this range surveys will stop at the barrier.
+In watersheds not known to support Chinook salmon, the habitat mapping study area will terminate at 2,200 feet elevation regardless of the presence of a barrier below this elevation. - Middle River: - For selected streams above Devils Canyon known to support Chinook salmon, the study area extends up to 3,000 feet elevation or the first impassable barrier, whichever is less. - For all other selected tributaries in the Middle River the study area extends from the confluence with the mainstem up to the upper limit of the zone of hydrologic influence.

-9.9.5 Study Methods
+9.9.5.
+Study Methods

-9.9.5.1 Overview
+9.9.5.1.
+Overview

 Given the linear extent and remoteness of the river, an approach that combines analysis of aerial imagery with ground-based collection of habitat data will be used.
-This combination of methods will allow for maximizing coverage of river habitats in concert with efficient collection of detailed data at selected habitats suitable for ground surveys.
+This combination of methods will allow for maximizing coverage of river habitats in concert with efficient collection of detailed data at selected habitats.
 Furthermore, the habitat characterization methods can be tailored to accommodate variations in channel size and overall stream length.
-Habitat data collected in this study will be consistent with the Susitna-Watana

-Project habitat classification system being developed in this study planning process and with modifications of standard protocols outlined in the USFS Aquatic Habitat Surveys Protocol (USFS 2001).
+Habitat data collected in this study will utilize the Susitna-Watana Hydroelectric Project habitat classification system that was developed during 2012 study design and planning process and standard protocols outlined in the USFS Aquatic Habitat Surveys Protocol (USFS 2001).
+The USFS protocol will be subject to minor modifications regarding parameter data collection to allow for site specific characterization, for example maximum depth will not be collected in deep mainstem channel habitats.